LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/blue-whistling-thrush-is-singing.md

 ---
-slug: "/poemas/a-blue-whistling-thrush-is-singing"
+slug: "/poemas/blue-whistling-thrush-is-singing"
 tags: ["happy"]
-title: "a-blue-whistling-thrush-is-singing"
+title: "blue-whistling-thrush-is-singing"
 ---
-A blue whistling thrush is singing;
+Blue whistling thrush is singing;

 these songs belong to you.